When You Need Electives

 - First Responders Course – This is a yearlong course, then a year of volunteering and students must apply to be part of FSU’s Emergency First Aid unit.
 Imagine being able to save a life.

 And Athletics… There are also quite a few classes that are both fun to take, will force you to exercise and are for credit.
 Check out classes like:

 Electives often fill quickly so make a list of the top few electives you would like to take including the course code.
 This allows for quick searching on the day and time registration opens.
 As with any class, it is a good idea to check out the professors beforehand.
 Some electives that include materials will cost money to participate.

 There are always CLEP exams too.
-These aren’t necessarily easy, but they can bring students that much closer to graduation without taking an actual class.
+These aren’t necessarily easy, but they can bring students closer to graduation without taking an actual class.
 Basically, CLEP exams allow students to receive college credit for what you already know by earning qualifying scores on any of the many examinations.
 It is brilliant, really.